 For example, even an employer that has perfectly legitimate economic reasons to lay off employees generally might decide to include a particular employee because she has complained of sexual harassment, because she has a disability, or because she has exercised a legal right (for example, by taking FMLA leave or filing a workers' compensation claim).

 The other way a layoff may constitute wrongful termination is by the impact it has on workplace demographics.
-If a layoff has a disproportionate negative effect on a protected group (such as African American employees or Muslims), the employees may be able to prove a disparate impact discrimination claim.
+If a layoff has a disproportionate negative effect on a protected group (such as Black employees or Muslims), the employees may be able to prove a disparate impact discrimination claim.

 If you believe your layoff was actually a wrongful termination, you should consider consulting with an employment lawyer.
 If the employer had economic reasons for letting workers go, it can be tough to prove that individual employees were illegally included in the layoff group.